obj-disc/obj-disc.github.io/index.md

 * May 9 2023, Challenge Announcement
 * June 10 2023, challenge will be closed
-* June 15 2023, results will be released and participants will be selected to present
+* June 15 2023, participants will be selected to present
 * June 18 2023, workshop starts